 - Whisk together the flour, baking powder, and salt in a medium-size bowl, to aerate and combine; set aside.

 - Beat the butter in a separate bowl, using an electric mixer on medium-high speed, until creamy, for about 3 minutes.
-Add the sugar and beat until lightened, for about 2 minutes, scraping down after each addition, and allowing each egg to be absorbed before continuing.
+Add the sugar and vanilla and beat until lightened, for about 2 minutes, scraping down after each addition, and allowing each egg to be absorbed before continuing.